hellerve/blog/wip/Carp_and_derive_II:_This_Time_Its_Personal.md

 ```
 <div class="figure-label">Fig. 3: An empty list of derivers.</div>

-Now I’d like to dial in expectations: we’re going to build a fully functional
+Now I’d like to dial down expectations: we’re going to build a fully functional
 version of the derive mechanism in Carp, exactly as it works in Carp.
 But it
 won’t have any of the bells or whistles, and it will be completely implemented
 in the global space.
 If you want to check out the implementation Carp actually